 Venturing through the Jungle

-For those who prefer exploring the park on wheels, a Tram Safari ride with live commentary will you across six geographical zones of the world, from the rugged Himalayan Foothills to the jungles of Southeast Asia.
+For those who prefer exploring the park on wheels, a Safari Tram Adventure with live commentary will you across six geographical zones of the world, from the rugged Himalayan Foothills to the jungles of Southeast Asia.

 Exploring the park on one of the four walking trails lets you see even more animals not visible from the tram.
-Among them are the Fishing Cat Trail that recreates a nighttime trek through the jungles of Singapore, and the popular Leopard Trail, which features the largest collection of wildlife indigenous to Southeast Asia.
-Be sure to catch the newest Southern Three-banded Armadillo in action at the new Explorer Outpost along Fishing Cat Trail while you’re there.
+Among them are the Fishing Cat Trail that recreates a night time trek through the jungles of Singapore, and the popular Leopard Trail, which features the largest collection of wildlife indigenous to Southeast Asia.
+Continue your journey on the Australasian-inspired Tasmanian Devil Trail, where you can encounter Night Safari’s first-ever elusive and feisty Tasmanian devils.

-Complete your night with the exciting Creatures of the Night Show to witness the natural talents of fascinating creatures such as otters, civets, binturongs, capybaras and more.
+Complete your night with the exciting Creatures of the Night Presentation to witness the natural talents of fascinating creatures such as Asian small-clawed otters, fennec fox, raccoon dog, bearded pigs and more.

 To maximise your visit, get on board the Safari Adventure Tour where an experienced safari guide show you the best kept secrets of the Night Safari through a buggy ride on the popular Leopard Trail.
 If you are a night owl, this is the place to be.
 But even for early sleepers, this 13-time Best Attraction Experience winner is worth staying up late for.